dingdata/workout-app/README.md

 2. Run `npx sequelize-cli db:create --env test` to create db in test env
 3. Run `npx sequelize-cli db:migrate --env test` to create the respective models in test env
 4. Run `npx sequelize-cli db:seed:all --env test` to seed the data in test env

+## Client .env file

+There are some env values in client to take note, which heroku will also need to be configured SKIP_PREFLIGHT_CHECK=true REACT_APP_API_URL=http://localhost:4000